Marine reserve

 Te Hāwere-a-Maki / Goat Island in Cape Rodney-Okakari Point Marine Reserve (Leigh, Warkworth, New Zealand).

 A marine reserve is a type of marine protected area (MPA).
 An MPA is a section of the ocean where a government has placed limits on human activity.
 A marine reserve is a marine protected area in which removing or destroying natural or cultural resources is prohibited, marine reserves may also be "no-take MPAs,” which strictly forbid all extractive activities, such as fishing and kelp harvesting.
 As of 2007 less than 1% of the world's oceans had been set aside in marine reserves.
 Benefits include increases in the diversity, density, biomass, body size and reproductive potential of fishery and other species within their boundaries.

 As of 2010, scientists had studied more than 150 marine reserves in at least 61 countries and monitored biological changes inside the reserves.
 The number of species in each study ranged from 1 to 250 and the reserves ranged in size from 0.006 to 800 square kilometers (0.002 to 310 square miles).
-In 2014, the World Parks Association adopted a target of establishing no-take zones for 30% of each habitat globally.
+In 2014, the World Parks Association adopted a target of establishing no-take zones for 30% of each habitat globally by 2030.

+Based on early 2026 data, 9.6% of the ocean is protected, but, only 3.2% of it can be considered as highly protected.
+However, a study conducted in 2024 by a team from MPAtlas that established a baseline for the 30 x 30 target by evaluating over 90% of the global MPA area, found that approximately one quarter of existing reported marine protection is not yet implemented on the water and an additional one-third allows highly impactful activities that are not compatible with conservation.